Two students conversing

 The Collaborative Learning Classroom allows co-teaching initiatives which pool faculty expertise, generating learning outcomes that no teacher could facilitate alone.
 It integrates the strengths of multiple perspectives, allowing students to benefit from a range of viewpoints while ensuring consistency and continuity of delivery and materials.

-Richard Hytner in an LBS classroom
+Richard Hytner

 Richard Hytner discusses collaborative learning at LBS